tango-controls/rfc/10/RequestReply.md

 The Serialization Mode defines how the Device Server handles multiple requests.

-The Serialization SHALL apply to all requests independently of a request origin (network, the same machine, the same Device Server process).
+The Serialization SHALL apply to all requests independently of a request origin (any network host, localhost, the same Device Server process).

 A Device Server MAY handle requests with the following Serialization Modes:
 * Serialization by Device